Kimberly B. George, Ph.D.

 A deep reckoning with Indigenous rights, decolonization, and the earth.

-What is so transformative about reclaiming the work of feminist foremothers is they have been studying these interconnected struggles—and finding coalitions to build the personal, spiritual, and collective change—for generations.
+about returning to the work of feminist foremothers is that they have been studying the interconnected struggles and finding the spiritual, intellectual, and relational practices of liberation, healing, and transformation for generations.

-I live and work in NYC, a city that has brought joy and rejuvenation to my scholarly life and writing.
-I am usually walking around wearing vintage because I love the textures of vintage fabrics the way that I love the texts of feminist foremothers.
+I live and work in NYC, a city that has brought joy and rejuvenation to my scholarly pursuits.
+I often wear vintage dresses (this one is 1920s).
+I love the textures of vintage fabrics the way that I love the texts of feminist foremothers.
 I am a mystic and spirituality is a central practice of my work.

 Other things about me: I am open to trading skill sets for courses.
-(We currently need transcribers and proofreaders.)
+(Feminism School currently has need for a video editor and a part-time administrative assistant.)
 I don't think money is the only currency in a feminist economy: it might not even be the main currency in the future of this world.
-Other things about me: I like twirling, contemplative reading and coffee, walking Manhattan, and tea parties.
-My first academic book was on football and social theory (I grew up loving the Seahawks).
-I used to be a gymnast.
-I want to be a writer of speculative fiction (a novel is in progress).

 More things about me: I like contemplative reading and coffee, meditation and walking Manhattan, and lyrical dancing as prayer.
 My first academic book was on football and social theory; my next academic publication is on feminist pedagogy, writing, and spirituality.
 I used to be a gymnast.
 I wish to be a writer of speculative fiction meets feminist spiritual memoir (that book is underway).
 Read more about my work at kimberlybgeorge.com.